biwin/Wrapper/README.md

 # Wrapper

-a wrapper around several APIs.
+A wrapper around several APIs.

 Response is a request object, which is much extendable for custom error handling.